psychicEgg/EDHM/Odyssey/3rdPartyMods/CleanScreenshotsMod/Readme.md

 **Description:**

-This mod turns off the Holograms of Landing Pads, SRV Entrance and On Foot Entrance and can hide the Tire Tracks of the SRV.
+This mod turns off the Holograms of Landing Pads, SRV Entrance and On Foot Entrance.
-It is also possible to turn off some Spotlights.

 Use this mod to take beautiful Screenshots. 🤩

+It is advisable to leave the External Holograms activated when flying otherwise you will not see the location of your Pad.

-When the `Show Mod Status` option is activated, the Ship Hologram (in the middle of the shield) turns off when turning off the Outer Holograms. (this option is disabled by default)
+When 'Show Mod Status' option is activated, the Ship Hologram *(in the middle of the shield)* turns off when turning off the External Holograms *(this option is disabled by default)*.

-The mod allows you to turn off the three elements separately (Holograms, Tire Tracks, Spotlights) using a Keyboard Shortcut.
-It is advisable to leave the Holograms activated when flying otherwise you will not see the location of your Pad.<br>
+Now you can also choose to always Hide External Holograms when you are in SRV or On Foot.

+An other option hides the Tire Tracks of the SRV in order to take Clean Screenshots.

 -------------------------------------------------------------------------